 Climate finance infrastructure Climate finance infrastructure is a subset of green finance, characterised by specific and pre-defined climate objectives to be achieved.
 It is finance that aims to support the public or private sector in addressing climate change through mitigation, adaptation or both (cross-cutting) measures within the infrastructure sector.
-In the case of climate finance investments, the CoST IDS includes 33 additional data points applicable to infrastructure projects financed by climate resources and aimed at climate change mitigation and adaptation, covering six stages of the project life cycle (Figure 5).
+In the case of climate finance investments, the CoST IDS includes 33 additional data points applicable to climate change mitigation and adaptation infrastructure projects covering 6 stages of the project life cycle (Figure 5).

+Additional Guidance

+meetings

-Additional Guidance More guidance on the description and applicability of each one of the elements can be found in the CoST Website and the CoST Publication Manual.
+More guidance on the description and applicability of each one of the elements can be found in the CoST Website and the CoST Publication Manual.

+••••••••••••••••••••••••••••••••